surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/751eed2fc28d82c24e883a2d567d5f389919b172/images/New_version5/UD_Visualization_Types&Settings_Image6.png)
 **Image 6**

-- **Points** on selecting the checkbox it enables pointers for the data range in line chart.
+- **Points :** on selecting the checkbox it enables pointers for the data range in line chart.

-- **Point style** will specify how the data points will appear on chart. below are the following options are available.
+- **Point style :** will specify how the data points will appear on chart. below are the following options are available.
   - Circle
   - Triangle
   - Rectangle